 Anthony has coached children from the age of 3 years old right through to touring professionals and held a number of different management roles including the Director of Tennis at the Queensland Tennis Centre.
 Through Tennis For Kids, Anthony and his team of coaches pass on their knowledge, experience and love of tennis to children across Brisbane.

 New Tennis Infrastructure Grant Announced For Schools

-As a leading deliverer of Tennis Australia school programs and a Tennis Queensland affiliate, Tennis For Kids will be guiding their partnered schools through the process of compiling quotes, meeting assessment criteria and submitting applications.
+As a leading deliverer of Tennis Australia school programs and a Tennis Queensland affiliate, Tennis For Kids has been assisting P&C’s and school administrations with the TISSI application process – Answering questions, compiling quotes and helping explain assessment criteria.
 “Tennis Queensland has advised projects involving full size courts require schools become a School Infrastructure Program Partner (SIPP) with Tennis Queensland and remain partnered for a minimum of five years,” said Mr White.
 “There is an annual cost involved with this process and this needs to be considered by schools when assessing the project, as does how to ensure applications have strong community engagement (focus).”